-Revenues from publication contracts are recognized on the percentage-of-completion method, measured by the Company's established stages of completion.
+Revenues from publication contracts are recognized based on the established stages of completion.

 Contract costs include direct job costs related to contract performance, such as mail prep costs, postage, and custom photography.
 Direct labor payroll costs are charged to expense as incurred.
 Provisions for estimated losses on uncompleted contracts are made in the period in which such losses are determined.
 Changes in job performance, job conditions, and estimated profitability may result in revisions to costs and income and are recognized in the period in which the revisions are determined.